 I’ve written this advice page in response to a few DMs over the past year by aspiring authors not sure where to begin on their publishing journey.
-I’m no expert, as I’m a firm believer that writing, publishing and marketing are ongoing learning experiences, especially as technology constantly changes; however, I have been traditionally published, hybrid published and self-published and I have had four novels and five poetry collections published, as well as numerous poems and short stories appearing in magazines and anthologies worldwide during the past thirteen years.
-In addition, for the past six years I have been publishing writers and poets from all over the world as Editor-in-Chief of Bindweed Magazine, a literary journal that is listed on Duotrope.
+I’m no expert, as I’m a firm believer that writing, publishing and marketing are ongoing learning experiences, especially as technology constantly changes; however, I have been traditionally published, hybrid published and self-published and I have had five novels, three poetry collections and three short story collections published, as well as numerous poems and short stories appearing in magazines and anthologies worldwide during the past sixteen years.
+In addition, for the past nine years I have been publishing writers and poets from all over the world as Editor-in-Chief of Bindweed Magazine, a literary journal that is listed on Duotrope.
 If my experience can be of any benefit to an aspiring author, then I’m happy to help; with that in mind, please see all the following blog posts I have written about writing, editing, publishing and marketing, as follows:

 A to Z by blog post title